 Assault and Battery Charge Attorney

-If you have an assault and battery charge or stalking charge against you, it is important to hire the right criminal defense attorney to represent you effectively.
+Do you have an assault and battery charge or stalking charge against you?
+It is important to hire the right criminal defense attorney to represent you.
 The Law Office of William B. Bennett has provided criminal defense for clients involving sex crimes, white collar crimes and other criminal charges for over 25 years.

 So, when it comes to an assault and battery charge, we are confident in our ability to help you navigate the criminal justice system for the best possible outcome in your case.
 The right representation will create a plan for your defense to help ensure your assault and battery charge won’t follow you around for life.
 Call our office today at (727) 821-8000 or contact us through our website here.